yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    az vm list-ip-addresses -g $resourceGroup -n VMNAME --output table
    ```

-   > **Note**
-   > Copy the powershell command in a notepad file and make the required changes and paste it in the cloud shell pane for convenience.
+   > **Note**: Copy the powershell command in a notepad file and make the required changes and paste it in the cloud shell pane for convenience.

    > If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.